Drovolon/rsham-faq/_posts/2017-01-15-dungeon-healing.markdown

 - [Healing Tide Totem](http://www.wowhead.com/spell=108280)

-Use HTT for periods of moderate, sustained damage - for example, for the Latern of Darkness in Maw of Souls.
+Use HTT for periods of moderate, sustained damage - for example, for the Lantern of Darkness in Maw of Souls.
 HTT will help you keep up with incoming damage, but it won't single-handedly save the group.

 - [Spirit Link Totem](http://www.wowhead.com/spell=98008)